Tour India’s Gujarat & Rajasthan

 Overnight for three nights in Ahmedabad at the House of MG, built in 1924 as a home for a wealthy textile magnate and attractively refurbished to retain its old-world charm.
 (B/L/D)

 The old walled city of Ahmedabad is filled with many interesting historic buildings.
 Siddi Sayed Mosque is renowned for its stunning half-circle windows with intricately carved stone latticework called Jali.
-The Jumma Mosque, built in 1423 by the city’s founder, is one of India’s most beautiful.
+The Jumah Mosque, built in 1423 by the city’s founder, is one of India’s most beautiful.
 Dominating the old city, this sandstone structure has 260 pillars, each intricately carved, supporting fifteen domes.

 Our afternoon excursion takes us to prehistoric Lothal, a major urban center of the Indus Valley settled and built about 4500 years ago.
 Foundations of this well-planned city are still evident, and the site’s Archaeological Museum displays objects found there.